Encampments

 With increased homelessness in Waterloo region and across Canada, you may notice more encampments in public places across the city.

-Learn how the City of Waterloo is working with community partners to address the issue and what we're doing to help.
+Learn how the City of Waterloo is working with community partners to address this and what we're doing to help.

 On this page: